 Supermarkets for Celiacs in Hong Kong: ThreeSixty Organic Supermarket (Locations: 3 & 4/F, The Landmark, Central; Shop 1090, 1/F Elements, Kowloon Station)

 7. Buy some medications before leaving for your trip to China

 Though we all hope for the best, it's always better to be prepared for the worst.
 Talk to your doctor about any measures you can take just in case, for example, an epinephrine injector (e.g., EpiPen), or taking an antihistamine like Diphenhydramine (e.g., Benadryl).
 Make sure to buy these medications before leaving for your trip to China as it is difficult to find them after your arrival.

 8. Try to explain the disease to the doctor

 Celiac disease often has symptoms such as abdominal pains or cramps, vomiting, flatulence, fatigue, heartburn, nausea, or pain in the chest or back after meals.
 As it is less common than in the US and Europe, Chinese doctors can easily misdiagnose it as a heart attack.
 When you experience similar symptoms, you should doubt whether it's from gluten sensitivity.
 After getting to the hospital, try to explain your disease to the doctor: I have celiac disease.

 9. Be adventurous

 Planning to travel to China?
 Let us tailor-make a tour for you.
 You will have the freedom to choose restaurants where you can order dishes that are cooked separately just for you.
-Feel free to write to us directly for any questions about traveling in China: .
+Feel free to write to us directly with any questions about traveling in China: email@example.com.